yehzhang/RapidTest/README.md

 Passed all 2 test cases
 ```

 And that's it.
 No more object creation or function calls.
-What the example does is simple: for each `Case` created, its positional arguments are passed to `Solution`'s only public method `findMedianSortedArrays`, and then the value returned is compared with `result`.
+What the example does is simple: for each `Case` created, its positional arguments are passed to `Solution`'s only public method, `findMedianSortedArrays` in this case, and then the value returned is compared with `result`.

 ### Random testing